snwh/computefreely/.github/PULL_REQUEST_TEMPLATE.md

 If you're just updating information/metadata on a page make sure you've also done the following:.

  - [ ] updated the post's date in both the `date:` field and the filename (YYYY-MM-DD-name)
- - [ ] updated the screenshot file to the latest version (if applicable)
+ - [ ] updated the screenshot file to the latest version (if applicable) and please optimize the file size
+ - [ ] update the `author:` field on the post with your name as you were the last to update the page